Kelvin Smith, PhD

 Current Life Developments

-I am a 6th-year Ph.D.
-Candidate who has a strong passion for teaching at Georgia Tech.
-What fuels me as a teacher is my passion for serving and helping students succeed academically.
+I have a PhD in Chemical and Biomolecular Engineering and a strong passion for teaching What fuels me as a teacher is my passion for serving and helping students succeed academically.
 I believe that for me to teach effectively, I need to reflect on how I learn as an individual living with Asperger’s Syndrome.
 When teaching, I have the ability to make complex theories simple to understand.
 I break down the material in a step-by-step process because this is one of the ways I learn effectively.
 I speak, write, draw, simplify, and engage.
 I do whatever to help the students because of my motivation to help them “get it”.